fac19/week7-cado/README.md

 `GET` - `https://week7-cado.herokuapp.com/users/runs/`

 > Once signed in, you can request your runs.
-[Example URL](https://week7-cado.herokuapp.com/users/runs/)
+[Example URL](https://week7-cado.herokuapp.com/users/runs/) NOTE: This may only work on POSTMAN
 ```json
 // Response
 {